Jake Stephens: Philadelphia and New York

 In 1934 Stephens joined the Philadelphia Stars.
 He joined Stars second baseman Dick Seay as the best double play combination in the league.
 Following the 1934 season, Cum Posey selected Stephens to the annual All-star team, an honor bestowed upon him the following season as well.

 Stephens spent the 1936 and 1937 seasons with the New York Black Yankees, hitting .169 and .222 in 1936 and 1937 respectively.
 Although he received an offer to play for the Atlanta Black Crackers, Stephens turned them down and retired from baseball after 17 seasons in professional baseball.

 Later life

 Stephens moved back to York, Pennsylvania, running a taproom for two years.
-From 1939-1955, he worked for the Pennsylvania Bureau of Motor Vehicles.
+From 1939 to 1955, he worked for the Pennsylvania Bureau of Motor Vehicles.
 Stephens also worked as a part-time deputy sheriff.
 He is a member of the Pittsburgh and York, Pennsylvania sports halls of fame.
 Stephens died in 1981 and is buried in York, Pennsylvania.